Boutique Recruiting Is Keeping the Human in Hiring Through Headhunting

 The Traditional Recruitment Model is Failing

-The passive, in-bound recruiting model that most companies have relied upon for decades has stopped working at the level where hiring really matters — and it’s not because A+ has suddenly stopped applying to job ads.
-The top 10% of high performers have always operated at a different level, so they’ve rarely ever been found through job boards because they either move through private network referrals, or they’re used to getting approached.
-That’s how it has always been and that hasn’t changed.
+The passive, inbound recruiting model that most companies have relied on for decades has stopped working where hiring really matters most.
+That’s not because A+ talent suddenly stopped applying to job ads.
+The top 10% of high performers have always operated at a different level, so they have rarely been found through job boards.
+They move through private referrals, or they are used to being approached.
+That’s how it has always been, and that hasn’t changed.

 Top Performers Have Always Opted Out

 Right now, roughly 70 to 80 percent of the workforce is made up of passive candidates.
 That means only 20 to 30 percent of people are actively applying to jobs.
-And yet, companies still choose to rely almost entirely on job boards and inbound applications — limiting their access to the vast majority of available talent.
+Yet companies still choose to rely almost entirely on job boards and inbound applications, limiting their access to the vast majority of available talent.

 The Old System Was Built for a World That No Longer Exists